hqman/mcp_demo/README.md

 # MCP Demo 🚀

-A demonstration of the Model Context Protocol (MCP) implementation with Python.
+A demonstration of the Model Context Protocol (MCP) implementation with Python, featuring both client and server components for AI model interaction.

 ## Installation 📦